-The Wall Street-West Avenue Redevelopment Area is bounded by Cross Street and North Avenue to the north, the Norwalk River to the east, Route 1-95 to the south and the western boundary of the properties fronting on West Avenue and Belden Avenue to the west, including Norwalk Hospital (See Figure 1).
+The Wall Street-West Avenue Redevelopment Area is a combination of two previous redevelopment areas as defined by the Norwalk Redevelopment Agency: the Wall Street Redevelopment Area and the West Avenue Redevelopment Area (see Figure 3).
+The combined Wall Street-West Avenue Redevelopment Area is bounded by Cross Street and North Avenue to the north, the Norwalk River to the east, Route 1-95 to the south and the western boundary of the properties fronting on West Avenue and Belden Avenue to the west, including Norwalk Hospital.
 This area includes the industrial uses along the waterfront and Mathews Park, which were previously not included in the existing Wall Street or West Avenue Redevelopment Areas.
 These properties have been added to the combined redevelopment area to allow the Redevelopment Agency to develop a holistic plan for the neighborhood that recognizes existing water-dependent and industrial uses and ensures that planning for the area accounts for the unique challenges associated with preserving such uses as redevelopment occurs within the broader neighborhood.